abundantAlpha/Aswath_Graph/README.md

 # About:
 In order to run this program, you will need a free API  key from Financial Modeling Prep.
 This program prompts the user to enter a ticker and a number of quarters, and then produces the below graph based on those inputs.
-I really like to run this for companies to get a big picture view of their financial trajectory and highlight turning points in revenue and profitability.
+I really like to run this for companies to get a big picture view of their financial trajectory and highlight historical turning points in revenue and profitability.

 # Examples:
 ![image](https://github.com/user-attachments/assets/929be30c-8d04-40c3-abbf-bdff3e817b05)